Top Ten Maui Surf Spots

 Kihei Cove

 On the south shore of Maui is the town of Kihei.
 Kihei offers a lot of fun slopey waves built for all skill levels.
+This is one of the best places to surf in Maui considering you don't have to be a pro to fit in here.
 Most popular is the Kihei Cove surf spot off of south Kihei Road.
 The wave is predominantly a long mellow right but also offers a good left.
 With a good Southwest or straight West swell the right can roll in for over 100 yards.
 Best for a longboard even with size.
 Just to the north of the cove you will see a few other peaks that have great set ups for long peeling rights.
 Closest is Kalama Bowls.
-Kihei is very popular with beginning surfers and lessons, as there is a rental lot just across the street from the sorft peeling waves.
+Kihei is very popular with beginning surfers and surf lessons, as there is Maui Wave Riders for rentals or lessons just across the street from the soft peeling waves.
+The Kihei Cove is one of the best surfing beaches in Maui.

 BEST SWELL DIRECTION: West & Southwest